Happy Holidays! 🎄

 - In February, we embarked on a squad ride to Four Tet at the Forum in LA — not sure the whole gang was with the brostep that he played toward the end, but as a massive Kieran Hebden enthusiast I was juiced to have everyone along for the ride with an open mind.

-- In March, the gang packed their tie dye and knit bucket hats and shipped out to Sin City for my last Dead and Company Sphere show of the year... ever?
+of the year... ever?
 Just look at all these Grateful Bros!
-Shoutout to Shane for tickets and getting us VIP access to lay down and feel the vibrations during Drums and Space, to Aidan and JB for showing me that maybe Airpods at Afters is really the move, to Jackson Alpin's cousin Shane for all the H, and to Nolan for sharing with me some of the biggest laughs I had in 2025 in the Venetian food court eating Panda Express.
+Shoutout to Shane for tickets and getting us VIP access to lay down and feel the vibrations during Drums and Space, to Aidan and JB for showing me that maybe Airpods at Afters is really the move, to Jackson Alpin's cousin Shane for all the H, and to Nolan for sharing with me some of the biggest laughs I had in 2025 in the Venetian food court eating Panda Express. - I also got to see my best friend Milo, whom I met doing musical theater at a tiny middle school, performing in his first Broadway musical, Little Shop of Horrors.

-- April was the first Coachella with the Weinrot's joining our squad, and our first time having Jordan West in the villa.
+- April was the first Coachella with the Weinrots joining our squad, and our first time having Jordan West in the villa.
 It's a tradition that gets better every year.
 Funny shirts.
 Clairo.
 Travis Scott x Erewhon immunity shots.
 Parcels.
 And I can't forget one of the most memorable festival nights of all time — afters at the Babbling Brook.
 As interim mayor/chief advocate, Jordan welcomed our new guests to Tip City and we even ended the night with a rare MODA A/V set (#1 of 2025).

 - June might have been, as Jordan West would call it, my “training arc”.
 We planned for months and months.
 Jordan put in over 100 hours to procure, pack, and set up our campsite.
 I flew across the country, missing my connecting flight on the way.
 We finally made it to Bonnaroo Music Festival in Manchester, Tennessee, and after one single day (out of a planned four) of music, we awoke to morning rain, which ended up never stopping.
 The festival was canceled!
 We packed up our stuff and left TN that night, driving a car absolutely packed to the brim with wet camping gear.
+Lesson learned: live it up on Day 1, it might be all you get.

 - July: I spontaneously decided to spend the Fourth with my upstairs neighbors in Santa Cruz, I went to Milo's premiere of Zombies 4, and had an amazing solo concert experience seeing Father John Misty at the Greek Theater.